-Neil Patel is Co-founder of Neil Patel Digital, a performance marketing agency focused on creating innovative, adaptive and data-driven digital marketing plans.
+Neil Patel is Co-Founder of Neil Patel Digital, a performance marketing agency focused on creating innovative, adaptive and data-driven digital marketing plans.
 A top influencer in the field, Patel is also a New York Times bestselling author.

-In this episode of Velocitize Talks, Patel shares his insights on growth hacking, omni-channel marketing and SEO.
+In this episode of Velocitize Talks, Patel shares his insights on growth hacking, omnichannel marketing and SEO.

-Content and creative (1:23)
+Content and Creative (1:23)

 It comes down to who’s the most creative.
 If you’re super creative and you can think outside of the box, that’s where you’re going to have the edge over your competition.

 Creativity is also good for business.
 Based on McKinsey’s Award Creativity Score in 2017, the most creative companies tended to score highest in financial performance.
 In fact, 67% had above-average organic revenue growth.
-Also, well-written content and blog posts reported strong results.
+Additionally, well-written content and blog posts reported strong results.

 Most companies are like Campbell Soup, like check out our new soup!
 Like like, like!
 Comment, comment, comment!
 Did it really generate a lot of sales for your new soup?
 Probably not.